wemap/react-native-wemap-livemap/README.md

 You can run it as a regular RN project by typing (from root):

 ```
-cd example && yarn android|ios
+cd example && npm run android|ios
 ```

-OR with the shortcut
+Or with the shortcut:

 ```
-yarn example android|ios
+npm run example android|ios
 ```

 ## Documentation